Ph.D. Program: a quick guide to your first year

 Graduate students who withdraw from a course after the drop/add period (first seven days of the semester) will have a “W” recorded in the grade column of their academic record.

 Research Assistants are responsible for a total of up to 20 hours per week of service to faculty members of the department of philosophy.
-This responsibility begins on the first day of classes for the academic year, and ends on the last day of classes for that same academic year.
+This responsibility begins on the first day of classes for each semester and ends on the last day of classes for each semester.
 Students are exempt from working over the Christmas, Spring and Easter breaks, unless by agreement with a particular faculty member his/her hours are redistributed from the expected amount during the semester so as to extend into a break period.
 The required 20 hours are usually divided among two and sometimes four faculty members (the specific assignments may change from the fall semester to the spring semester).
-Each such faculty member will have been informed by the graduate studies director or of her/his allotted hours; the student should work out a specific schedule which of them, to the degree that this is possible.
+Each such faculty member will have been informed by the Graduate Program Director or of her/his allotted hours; the student should work out a specific schedule which of them, to the degree that this is possible.
 Each student is to maintain a careful record of time committed each week, to each faculty member.
-On a monthly basis, faculty members should sign this record, whereupon the student will deliver it to the Director of Graduate Studies.
+On a monthly basis, faculty members should sign this record, whereupon the student will deliver it to the Graduate Program Director.
 Every sort of required activity should be recorded, whether it be research in the library, organizational support, or mandatory attendance at the faculty member's courses (i.e., attendance at courses the student is not already taking for credit as part of his/her own program of studies).

 Seminar in Teaching